marina601/discover-malta/README.md

 #### OrderTicketItem Model

-- This model has a direct relationship to the Order model and the Trip model using a ForegainKey field
+- This model has a direct relationship to the Order model and the Trip model using a ForegainKey field.
 - It stores an instance of each trip added to the bag, together with the booking date, number of tickets, price, quantity.
 - Ticketitem_total which updates the price in the checkout.